rsp/getnode/README.md

 * The default installation prefix will change and more shortcuts will be added.
 * There should be an option to build without SSL and maybe without testing.
 * There will be an option to automatically `make install`.
-* There will be option to automatically answer Yes to any question.
+* There will be option to automatically give the default answer to any question.
+* There might be an option to provide url instead of version for local mirrors.
+* There might be an option to update PATH and MANPATH.

 This is an early version, use it at your own risk.